 While SWR has committed to working with groups on these projects, many of the locations will require third party funding to support the development.

-If you are interested in finding out more about the available spaces, and discussing how these could be used by local communities, please get in touch with Andy our dedicated Community Rail Manager.
+If you are interested in finding out more about the available spaces, and discussing how these could be used by local communities, please get in touch with Paula - our dedicated Community Rail Manager.

 A redundant room at Havant station has become the home of a thriving new community asset, after SWR agreed to hand the space over to local Community Interest Company, Solent Remade.